-3. Data and priors
+3 Data and Priors

-3.1.
-Data
+3.1 Data

-As discussed above, we consider a small three-variable VAR model to study the evolution of U.S. monetary policy, measured by short-term nominal interest rate (federal funds rate, averaged from daily rates, series ID: FEDFUNDS), and its impact on inflation (seasonally adjusted compounded annual rate of change of Personal Consumption Expenditures, series ID: PCECTPI) and the unemployment rate (seasonally adjusted civilian unemployment rate, all workers over 16, series ID: UNRATE).6 The series are quarterly and run from 1954Q3 to 2007Q4, where the end of the sample is chosen to avoid the recent zero-lower-bound period that would require a more complicated model to capture U.S. monetary policy than can be easily accommodated in the mixture innovations framework.
+As discussed above, we consider a small three-variable VAR model to study the evolution of U.S. monetary policy, measured by short-term nominal interest rate (federal funds rate, averaged from daily rates, series ID: FEDFUNDS), and its impact on inflation (seasonally adjusted compounded annual rate of change of Personal Consumption Expenditures, series ID: PCECTPI) and the unemployment rate (seasonally adjusted civilian unemployment rate, all workers over 16, series ID: UNRATE).
+The series are quarterly and run from 1954Q3 to 2007Q4, where the end of the sample is chosen to avoid the recent zero-lower-bound period that would require a more complicated model to capture U.S. monetary policy than can be easily accommodated in the mixture innovations framework.

 We execute 70,000 replications of the Gibbs sampler, with the first 20,000 draws, known as the "burn-in", discarded to allow for convergence to the ergodic distribution.
 Every 10th draw is saved from the remaining 50,000 draws to economize the storage space.
-Therefore, Bayesian inferences are carried out based on 5000 draws from the posterior distribution.
+Therefore, Bayesian inferences are carried out based on 5,000 draws from the posterior distribution.
 Convergence diagnostics are conducted by inspecting sample ACFs and recursive means for parameter draws.
-As shown in Fig. 1, the 20th-order autocorrelations for almost all of parameters draws (including for the hyperparameters) are below 0.15 and only a few are as high as 0.2-0.3.
-Thus, the posterior draws are mixing well and the convergence check is satisfactory.
+As shown

-4 As noted by Koop et al. (2009), modeling correlations between the k{jt} 's would bring a huge cost in terms of increasing the computation burden.
+&lt;sup>4As noted by Koop et al. (2009), modeling correlations between the $k{ji}$ 's would bring a huge cost in terms of increasing the computation burden.
 Meanwhile, any dependence in the timing of changes across different parameter blocks should be evident from ex post correlations in the posterior estimates of changes in the different parameters.

-5 Recently, Del Negro and Primiceri (2013) have made a correction to the MCMC procedures in Primiceri (2005).
+&lt;sup>5Recently, Del Negro and Primiceri (2013) have made a correction to the MCMC procedures in Primiceri (2005).
 They retain most of the procedures except that sampling of stochastic volatilities is preceded by sampling of states for mixture components approximations to errors with log chi-square distributions.
 We follow their updated procedures.

-6 All of the data series were downloaded from FRED managed by the Federal Reserve Bank of St. Louis at http://research.stlouisfed.org/fred2/.
+&lt;sup>6All of the data series were downloaded from FRED managed by the Federal Reserve Bank of St. Louis at http://research.stlouisfed.org/fred2/.
 The results are generally robust to different measurements of inflation and short-term interest rates, for example, using the GDP deflator or the 3-month Treasury bill rate.
 The Personal Consumption Expenditures (PCE) deflator is used because it has been, at least in recent years, the Fed's preferred measure of the cost of living.
 When the 3-month Treasury bill rate is considered instead of the federal funds rate, an unemployment puzzle (i.e., a contractionary monetary policy associated with a decline in the unemployment rate) appears, as in Koop et al. (2009).
 Therefore, we take the federal funds rate (FFR), which is directly under the control of the Fed, as the monetary policy instrument.
 Another potential concern is that the FFR might be less representative as a policy instrument from 1979 to 1982 during which the Fed officially framed its policy in terms of monetary aggregates.
-But Cook (1989) argues that, even in the tepisode, the FFR serves as a satisfactory policy indicator.
-Hence, we believe that it is appropriate to treat the FFR as the policy instrument across most of the postwar period, except for the recent zero-lower-bound period that we do not consider in our analysis.
+But Cook (1989) argues that, even in that episode, the FFR serves as a satisfactory policy indicator.
+Hence, we believe it is appropriate to treat the FFR as the policy instrument across most of the postwar period, except for the recent zero-lower-bound period that we do not consider in our analysis.